YangCatalog/search/scripts/README.md

 A cronjob is executed every minute and calls: `process-changed-mods.py --time -1`

-## yindex.env

-Sets the value of several environment variables.

 ## process-changed-mods.py

 Take on argument: the number of minutes to search for new modules.